-G. Appeal Procedures In order to insure that all Subdistrict landowners receive fair and equal treatment, the Board of Managers will consider appeals by such landowners if the Subdistrict Fees are Special Improvement District No. (Alamosa-La Jara Response Area) of the Rio Grande Water Conservation District considered inaccurate or in error.
+G. Appeal Procedures

+In order to ensure that all Subdistrict landowners receive fair and equal treatment, the Board of Managers will consider appeals by such landowners if the Subdistrict Fees are considered inaccurate or in error.
 The Board of Managers may hear any such appeal or may choose to appoint a hearing officer to hear any such appeal and make a recommendation to the Board.
 If it is determined that an error was made, an adjustment will be made in computing the subsequent year's Subdistrict Fees or be refunded.
-The Board of Managers may adopt rules and regulations to govern such appeals or for any other appeals the Board of Managers deems necessary.
+The Board of Managers may develop rules and regulations to govern such appeals or for any other appeals the Board of Managers deems necessary.
 In the absence of such regulations, the provisions of the Colorado Administrative Procedures Act will apply.

-H. Use of Contract Funds Any funds collected from contracts with non-Subdistrict entities will be applied to advance the Plan objectives and goals or to offset the administrative costs of operating the Subdistrict.
+H. Use of Contract Funds

+Any funds collected from contracts with non-Subdistrict entities will be applied to advance the Plan Goals and Overall Objectives or to offset the administrative costs of operating the Subdistrict.

 IX.
-CURRENT DATA REGARDING SUBDISTRICT IMPACTS Exhibit G - Response area summary attached hereto.
+CURRENT DATA REGARDING SUBDISTRICT IMPACTS

+Exhibit G - Response area summary attached hereto.

-Exhibit H - Rule 8.1.5 and 8.1.6 Annual groundwater withdrawal memo attached hereto.
+$\label{eq:example_expectation} Exhibit \ H-Rule \ 8.1.5 \ and \ 8.1.6 \ Annual \ groundwater \ withdrawal \ memo \ attached$ hereto.